Woodsfield, OH 43793

 Real Estate Appraisal and Assessment

 Ohio has more than 5.5 million parcels of real property.
-It is the duty of the Auditor to see that every parcel of land and the building thereon are fairly and uniformly appraised and assessed for tax purposes.
+It is the duty of the Auditor to see that every parcel of land and the buildings thereon are fairly and uniformly appraised and assessed for tax purposes.
 A general reappraisal is mandated by law every six years, with an update at the three year midpoint.

 Real Estate Taxes and Tax Rates